GaryMcHugh/TechcrunchTweeter/README.md

   <img src="Images/Icons/emailIcon.png" height = "35" width = "35" alt="Email Icon" /> <a href="mailto:garymchughsoftware@outlook.com">garymchughsoftware@outlook.com</a>

  ### Disclaimer
  I am in no way affiliated with [TechCrunch](https://techcrunch.com/).
-This project was simply written as a coding exercise for myself to iprove my knowledge and skills.
+This project was simply written as a coding exercise for myself to improve my knowledge and skills.